 There will be accessible viewing areas made available to ADA patrons who may need to see above the crowd at the Prehistoric Evolution and Wompy Woods stages.
 To gain access to these areas, please visit the Access Center.

 - Companions may be asked to stand if capacity is reached

 - Patrons are not allowed to save spots

 There will be limited ADA day parking and weekend overnight parking for guests with disabilities onsite.
 ADA parking is available on a first-come-first-serve basis.
-You will need to purchase the appropriate parking pass and bring a verified Disabled Person Parking placard, permit, or license plate to enter either ADA parking lot.
+You will need to purchase a South Lot Weekend Parking Pass and bring a verified Disabled Person Parking placard, permit, or license plate to enter either ADA parking lot.
 The person to whom the placard or plate is issued to must be present in the vehicle, as a driver or passenger.

 Service animals are permitted throughout the festival grounds; however, this does not include emotional support animals, therapy animals, or companion animals.
 Pets are not allowed and will be turned away.
 Only legitimate service animals that are properly trained and are under the proper care of their owners will be provided with the appropriate credentials and allowed within the festival footprint.